JerryHM11/st/README.md

-## KiteAB's st build for Colemak users.
+## JerryHM11's st build for Colemak users.

-You can use Shift+PgUp/PgDn to do Page Up or Page Down.
+You can use Mod+PgUp/PgDn to do Page Up or Page Down.